This information is available on the Substance Abuse and Mental Health Services Administration (SAMHSA) website>

 Learning about the Eight Dimensions of Wellness can help you choose how to make wellness a part of your everyday life.
 Wellness strategies are practical ways to start developing healthy habits that can have a positive impact on your physical and mental health.

-Nutritional deficiencies are common in people who abuse alcohol.
+Nutritional deficiencies are common in people who are addicted to alcohol.
 A person who drinks heavily is consuming calories— an ounce of alcohol has over 200 calories— but is missing vitamins, minerals, proteins, fats, and fibers.
-The person may not feel that he or she needs much food, but, in fact, the body is becoming more and more deficient in needed nutrition over time.
-As nutritional sufficiency declines, so does the person’s health— he or she may feel sick all the time, which may fuel further alcohol abuse.
+The person may not feel that he or she needs much food, but, in fact, the body becomes more and more deficient in needed nutrition over time.
+As nutritional sufficiency declines, so does the person’s health; he or she may feel sick all the time, which may fuel further alcohol consumption.

-Typically, alcoholics are deficient in vitamins A, B complex and C; folic acid, magnesium, selenium, zinc, antioxidants and fatty acids.
+Typically, people with alcohol use disorder are deficient in vitamins A, B complex and C; folic acid, magnesium, selenium, zinc, antioxidants and fatty acids.
 Taking multivitamins to restore these nutrients and making dietary changes can help recovery by increasing overall well-being.

 Foods like bell peppers, broccoli, green leafy vegetables and oranges are high in Vitamin C. Other important nutrients are:

 If possible, working with a nutritionist can be helpful.
-The American Dietetic Association (ADA) website has a “Find a Dietitian” resource that will help you locate a dietitian in your area and includes areas of specialty for each dietitian.
+The Academy of Nutrition and Dietetics website has a “Find an Expert” resource that will help you locate a dietitian in your area and includes areas of specialty for each dietitian.

 Exercise is a natural way to strengthen the body and improve mental well-being.
 There are many ways to reap the rewards of exercise, from taking a walk to running a marathon, and everything in between.